YangLe-L/Lim-Portfolio/FinalProjectPart1.md

 [Back to Main Page](https://yangle-l.github.io/Lim-Portfolio)

 ## A.Outline
-### High level summary: The United States is not prioritizing on the right solutions when it comes to dealing with the problems in the healthcare industry.
+### High-level summary: The United States is not prioritizing on the right solutions when it comes to dealing with the problems in the healthcare industry.
-I will be using a model which I have modified for my undergraudate thesis to derive insights for the US healthcare system.
-This model is comparing between the healthcare system of 30 OECD countries and Singapore.
-My story will be using lessons learnt from this model to see if the current debate on the US healthcare reforms is in the right direction.
+I will be using a model that I have modified for my undergraduate thesis to derive insights for the US healthcare system.
+This model is comparing the healthcare system of 30 OECD countries and Singapore.
+My story will be using lessons learned from this model to see if the current debate on the US healthcare reforms is in the right direction.

 ### Aim
-As a reader, I want to lobby for a more sensible healthcare system so that I can recieve better healthcare quality and experience lower healthcare cost.
+As a reader, I want to lobby for a more sensible healthcare system so that I can receive better healthcare quality and experience lower healthcare cost.

-Another aim is to see if I can redesign my orignal visualizations to make it better for consumption by the general public.
+Another aim is to see if I can redesign my original visualizations to make it better for consumption by the general public.
 I want to test if I can make academic research more acceptable to them.

 ### Structure of Storyline (from Good Charts text)
 - Setup: This is the parts of a healthcare system